 Cancer Care Conference

-Molloy College, the Barbara H. Hagan School of Nursing, and Memorial Sloan Kettering Cancer Center will be presenting the program: "Colorectal Cancer: Preventing It, Finding It, Treating It" on Wednesday, November 2, 2016 from 6-8:30 p.m.
+Molloy College, the Barbara H. Hagan School of Nursing, and Memorial Sloan Kettering Cancer Center will be presenting the program: "Colorectal Cancer: Know the Facts" on Tuesday, April 2, 2019 from 6-8:30 p.m.
 The conference will be offered at no charge and will be held in the Madison Theatre in the Public Square Building on Molloy's Rockville Centre campus located at 1000 Hempstead Avenue, Rockville Centre, New York, 11571.

 This program is offered at no charge and is open to the public.
 Everyone is welcome to attend, including healthcare professionals, students and the general public.